sharmainec/tp/docs/UserGuide.md

 A CSV file, short for comma-separated values, is a special text file that uses commas for formatting.

 ### GUI
-A GUI, short for graphical user interface, is a visual display through which users can interact with the application.
+A GUI, short for graphical user interface, is a visual display through which users can interact with the app.

+### Home folder
+The folder on your computer which contains the LingoGO! app.

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

 **Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous LingoGO! home folder.
+**A**: Download the app on your other computer.
+Copy and paste the *data* folder of LingoGO! from your computer into the home folder of LingoGO! in your other computer.

 --------------------------------------------------------------------------------------------------------------------